pi314mm/pi314mm.github.io/index.markdown

 About Me
 --------

 I am a first year PhD at Carnegie Mellon University's (CMU) Computer Science Department in the areas of programming language theory, type theory, and mechanized verification.
-Currently in the advisor matching process
+My advisor is [Karl Crary](http://www.cs.cmu.edu/~crary/).

 My undergrad was at CMU where I graduated in 2021 with a Computer Science Bachelors